ochukai/hexo-theme-ochuunn/README.md

 },
 ```

-After you do this, just run `npm start` to debug your site and run `npm run deploy` to deploy your site.
+Run `npm start` to debug your site and run `npm run deploy` to deploy your site.

 ## 不足